 He looks startled at her sarcasm.
-Maybe he is surprised at the harsh sternness of her expression?
-She is not the same woman he knew.
+Maybe he's surprised at the harsh sternness of her expression?
+She isn't the same woman he knew.
 They both went to their own form of Gol.

 "I have work to do, Mister Spock.
 If there's nothing of a medical nature I can do for you, then I'm going to ask you to leave."

 He reaches out, and his hand on her arm still feels the same.
-His hot skin still sears through hers as if she is melting into him.
+His hot skin still sears through hers as if she's melting into him.

 She yanks her arm away from him.